 The Internship Office cannot advise students on which internships they should apply for.

 While the Internship Office sources and advertises internship opportunities, it cannot take responsibility for researching and making the arrangements necessary for successful applicants to undertake their internships.
 This includes, but is not restricted to, the arrangement of visas, accommodation and travel.

-Students must also take full responsibility for making sure they satisfy themselves that the internships to which they apply are suitable for their needs in terms of content and environment.
+Students must also take full responsibility for making sure they follow Foreign Office Guidance (for international internships) and that they satisfy themselves that the internships to which they apply are suitable for their needs in terms of content and environment.

 Managing contact with internship hosts

-Candidates for our internship programmes must take responsibility for the way that they deal with contact from internship hosts.
+Candidates for our internship programmes must take responsibility for communicating with internship hosts.
 We expect all applicants to manage this contact effectively and professionally, in order to maintain the good relationships between the Internship Office and its internship partners.
 To this end, it is important that you:

 Keep the host organisation informed.
 For example, if you arrange to meet or talk with an organisation and subsequently find that you will be unable to meet your commitment, you must notify them straight away in order to apologise and to try and arrange an alternative time.

 It is imperative that you do everything you can to honour any commitments that you make with the host, for example attending an interview or responding to an offer.
 It is unprofessional and unacceptable to pull out of an internship unless there are exceptional, unforeseen circumstances that compel you to do so.
 Remember that you are representing the University of Oxford and the Internship Office as well as yourself in your conduct, even at this stage.